-On July 25, 2007, we announced that our Board of Directors authorized a program to repurchase up to \$400 million of our common stock.
-Such repurchases may occur over a 24-month period ending July 31, 2009.
+On October 29, 2008, we announced that our Board of Directors authorized a program to repurchase up to \$100 million of our common stock.
+Such repurchases may occur over a 12-month period.
 The program allows for repurchases to be made in the open market or in private transactions, including structured or accelerated transactions, subject to applicable legal requirements and market conditions.
+Our prior repurchase program, which was announced in July 2007 and authorized the repurchase of up to \$400 million of our common stock over a 24-month period, was completed in November 2008.